NeckersBOX/n3lib/README.md

 XOR - Case [ 1, 1 ] - Result: 0.035713
 XOR - Case [ 1, 0 ] - Result: 0.968785
 ```

+If you want to know more about the parameters or for others functions like settings custom activation function, save the results, or load a previous one, see the documentation section.

 ## Documentation
 Yeah, it's a good question..
 Coming soon